Personal Finance·10 min read

 Keeping all cash in checking

-Using savings like a second checking account
+Treating savings like a backup checking account

-Choosing an account based only on headline interest
+Choosing based only on interest rate

 FAQ